mags0ft/spamfilter/README.md

 This project is licensed under the MIT License as found in the `LICENSE` file.

 ## Contributing
 Feel free to contribute to the project using the GitHub repository.
-Additions to the spam filters, machines and documentation are always welcome!
+Additions to the spam filters, pipelines and documentation are always welcome!